Singapore Gulf Bank's launch amid wealth flows

 Chan believes the outlook for Asia-Pacific-Mena in 2026 remains “structurally strong”, especially since the gap SGB seeks to fill becomes more pronounced.

-“This is in light of how global liquidity has tightened and cross-border settlement complexity (has) increased in recent times.”
+“This is in light of how global liquidity has tightened and cross-border settlement complexity (has) increased in recent times,” he said, prior to the recent conflict in Iran.

-Similar sentiments were echoed by wealth manager WRISE Private Middle East, which said Asian wealth inflows into the Gulf, particularly in the UAE and Dubai, will remain “robust”.
+But even with war breaking out in the Gulf over the weekend, wealth manager WRISE Private Middle East was firm that Asian wealth inflows into the Gulf, particularly in the UAE and Dubai, will remain “robust”.

 Dubai-based WRISE is part of Singapore-based WRISE Group.
 It provides the ultra-rich with integrated asset management, institutional-grade portfolio insights, and wealth planning.

-Chan added that, if anything, capital and trade flows from Asia into the Gulf will continue to grow.
+Chan said capital and trade flows from Asia into the Gulf will continue to grow.
 “This growth, importantly, is increasingly occurring outside traditional Western financial corridors.”

 In addition to its SGB venture, Whampoa has a portfolio of over 200 companies, including a fund started by cryptocurrency exchange Binance.